liftforward/new-developer-setup/README.md

  6. Test in staging
  7. Release it using github releases feature with a tag version formated as release-YYYY-MM-DD-01
  8. Verify it works in production
- 9. Open a beer from the fridge
+ 9. Go to fridge and have a beer your first day is over